-This document sets out the procedures in place within Ashford and St. Peters Hospitals NHS Foundation Trust for the management of needlestick, sharps, human bites and contamination accidents (inoculation injuries).
+This policy sets out the procedures in place with Ashford and St Peters NHS Foundation Trust for the management of needle-stick; sharps; human bites and contamination accidents.

 - Policy for the Management of Healthcare Waste